OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

 vector embeddings before calling the workspace ready.
 You will not even have to upload and embed the finished PDF file, it is automatically done for you.
 (Changeable in the settings).

 AnythingLLM Desktop for Windows is open-source software that allows you to chat with paid, free, and local LLM models and attach text files.
 PDF files are not directly supported and need to be converted to TXT first, uploaded and embedded to your workspace.
-That is where this assistant steps in and fully automizes the process.
+That is where this assistant steps in and fully automizes the process and saves significant amounts of time.

 > **Beta software, built with generative AI.**
 > Although this software has been debugged and tested over months and should work as expected, test the results in your own AnythingLLM setup before relying